Tulane vs. South Florida NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Bulls rack up 87.6 fewer yards per game (359.1) than the Green Wave give up (446.7).

-- The Bulls have turned the ball over six more times (19 total) than the Green Wave have forced a turnover (13) this season.
+- This year the Bulls have turned the ball over 19 times, six more than the Green Wave's takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.